mendersoftware/mender-convert/docker/README.md

 To make using mender-convert easier, a reference setup using a Ubuntu 18.04 Docker container is provided.

-You need to [install Docker Engine CE](https://docs.docker.com/install) to use this environment.
+You need to [install Docker Engine](https://docs.docker.com/install) to use this environment.

 ## Build the mender-convert container image